-To verify Phase 2 compliance with Tasks 5.1 through 5.5, we reviewed 92 entries that appeared on the Daily Incident Logs (DILs) that were completed between January 1, and March 31, 2012.
-We identified these by randomly selecting 23 dates during this reporting period and reviewing the entries for each of those dates.
+To verify Phase 2 compliance with Tasks 5.1 through 5.5, we reviewed 94 entries that appeared on the Daily Incident Logs (DILs) that were completed between April 1, and June 30, 2012.
+We identified these by randomly selecting 19 dates during this reporting period and reviewing the entries for each of those dates.
 (Some selected dates had no entries, but most had multiple entries.)

 Task 5.1 requires that when a citizen wishes to file a complaint, the citizen is brought to a supervisor or IAD, or a supervisor is summoned to the scene (compliance standard: 95%).
 During the last reporting period, we found OPD in compliance with this subtask.
-During the current reporting period, of the 92 DIL entries, only one case was received by IAD, which, in turn, notified the Communications Division.
-In the remainder of the cases, either supervisors in the field initially took the complaint and notified Communications, or the complainants called 911 to express their dissatisfaction.
+During the current reporting period, of the 94 DIL entries, seven cases were received by IAD, which, in turn, notified the Communications Division.
+Thirty-four complaints were taken by supervisors in the field, and in the remainder of the cases complainants called 911 to express their dissatisfaction.
 In these latter cases, IAD or field supervisors were notified, except when the complaints were against Communications personnel (these were handled by a Communications supervisor) or were clearly service complaints (e.g., slow response time with no specific officer complained of).
-We noted 15 such service complaints.
+We noted 28 such service complaints.
 During this reporting period, OPD has a 100% compliance rate with Task 5.1.

 Task 5.2 requires that if there is a delay of greater than three hours in supervisory response, the reason for the delay be documented (compliance standard: 85%).
 OPD has added a checkbox to the DIL to record such delays.
 In addition to reviewing this section of the logs, we also checked the times of complaint receipt and supervisor contact with the complainant (or attempted contact where the complainant was unavailable - see Task 5.3).
-Of the 92 DIL entries we reviewed, we noted only one case in which there appeared to be greater than a three-hour delay in contacting the complainant.
-The reason for the delay was not documented.
-A complainant, who OPD appears to be familiar with because of his repeated calls, called in a complaint at 09:55 hours.
-After no apparent response to his initial call, he called back nearly 10 hours later, at 19:30 hours.
+Of the 94 DIL entries we reviewed, we did not identify any cases in which there appeared to be greater than a three-hour delay in contacting the complainant.
+OPD remains in compliance with Task 5.2.